kprasha/jaxws/jaxws-ri/samples/mime/Readme.txt

     * ant clean client run - runs wsimport on the published wsdl by the deployed endpoint, compiles the generated artifacts and the client application then executes it.
+    * This sample imports a remote schema.
+If you are running this sample from behind a firewall you need to provide the proxy server information.
+Simply scroll down to the bottom of build.xml file and uncomment the <setproxy.../>
+      element and provide your proxy server information and then do 'ant run'.

 * Prerequisite